chizo4/algorithms-and-codewars/README.md

 ## Codewars-Projects

-The repository contains some of the interesting algorithms that I either published as solutions to problems on codewars.com, or encountered for any other reasons.
+- The repository contains some of the interesting algorithms that I either published as solutions to problems on codewars.com, or encountered during my Computer Science studies, or for any other relevant reason.

 More of my solutions can be found at: https://www.codewars.com/users/chizo4